TnTech-ECE/CapstoneStarterRepo/README.md

 #### Electrical Engineers

 Callie Battenfield
+I am a CmpE and EE double major.
+I am also TTU's IEEE chapter's secretary.

 Caz Bilbrey
 I have been working for Merrick and Company for over 2 years.
 I plan to move to Oak Ridge Tennessee  to continue my work in glovebox design.